jasonsbeer/Amiga-N2630/README.md

 <p align="center"><img src="/Images/N2630MED.png" width="750"></p>

 # CURRENT STATE:
 **Updated 6-Dec-2022 - This project is still under active development and is considered beta.
 There may be errors on the board, in the CPLD logic, or in this text, and may not work in every situation.
 Build at your own risk.
 See the issues tab for more information.
 It is working on my test machine at 25MHz with the Zorro 2 and 3 RAM fully functional.
 The IDE port needs further work and testing.
 The FPU has not been tested.
 DMA has not been tested.
+The onboard RAM is only available in 68030 mode.
 Revision 3.0 is the current revision.**

 ## Features
 1. Motorola 68030 microprocessor running at 25MHz or greater.
 2. Motorola 68882 math coprocessor running at 25MHZ or greater.
 3. Up to 8 megabytes of Zorro 2 Fast RAM.
 4. 16 to 256 megabytes of Zorro 3 Fast RAM.
-5. ATA/IDE hard drive port with 40-pin and CF card options.
+5. IDE hard drive port with 40-pin and CF card options.

 ## Installation Notes
 This card may be installed in any Amiga 2000 computer.
 Installation is simply inserting the card into the 86 pin CPU/Coprocessor slot of the Amiga computer.
 There are no software drivers to install.